 It’s shocking how many nomads are yet to find this gem in Eastern Europe.
 Budapest and Prague sure are cool, but there’s a new kid on the block and his name is Bulgaria.

-Bulgaria is dirt cheap, stunningly beautiful, and, most importantly, adored by digital nomads.
+There are so many great reasons to visit Bulgaria: it’s dirt cheap, stunningly beautiful, and, most importantly, adored by digital nomads.
 Bulgaria seems to be forming into one of those crossroad locales where every kind of human traversing Europe eventually finds their way.
-Plus the internet connectivity is great (there are even coworking spaces in the middle of the mountains!), and there are plenty of sinful things to do after-hours when you slam your laptop shut too. 😉
+The internet connectivity is great (there are even coworking spaces in the middle of the mountains!).
+And there are plenty of sinful things to do after-hours when you slam your laptop shut too. 😉

-The best time to go is in the summer when the community’s size is at its peak and everyone gathers in the local coworking spots.
+The best time for digital nomads to go to Bulgaria is in the summer when the community’s size is at its peak and everyone gathers in the local coworking spots.
 You wouldn’t be wrong to base yourself here in the winter either; there may be fewer digital nomads overall, but the Bulgarian mountains pull in snowbums from the world over.
 And those mofos par-tay.

 Shiny New Things: The Best Countries for Digital Nomads of the Future